Node.js Request Path: DNS, TCP, libuv & Callbacks

 socket.once('drain', sendMore);

-The code handles Node stream pressure.
-It does not inspect the peer's receive buffer.
-It gives the local process a sane production rule: stop adding bytes when the writable side says it is backed up, then resume on drain.
+That code handles Node stream pressure.
+It leaves the peer's receive buffer to TCP.
+It gives the local process a sane rule - stop adding bytes when the writable side says it is backed up, then resume on 'drain'.

 socket.on('end', () => {